-There’s a lot discussion right now about how the world of work is changing.
+There’s a lot of discussion right now about how the world of work is changing.
 Lockdown accelerated this change and pushed both employers and employees to try new ways of working.
 Collaboration and productivity tools such as Slack, Zoom, Calendly, Asana etc. have enabled this, as have the shifting motivations of workers.
 LinkedIn is making it easier to find talent, and platforms such as Upwork are making it easier to find short-term work.
 People everywhere are questioning the value of our current educational offerings.
 So what does this all mean for the future of our careers?

 Pre-lockdown, while plenty of forward thinking professionals and startups were coming to this realisation, many established companies were floundering – assuming way too much work needed to be done by in-house permanent employees.
 Then the pandemic hit and businesses were forced to become more agile, reducing permanent headcount while adopting virtual and remote operating models.
-What they discovered through this process was that getting things done through portfolio professionals was faster and more efficient, provided access to better talent from around the world, reduced fixed costs and provided greater strategic flexibility – and so the portfolio career revolution took shape.
+What they discovered through this process was that getting things done through portfolio professionals was faster and more efficient, provided access to better talent from around the world, reduced fixed costs and provided greater strategic flexibility – and so the portfolio career revolution was accelerated.

 Given this momentum, professionals are realising in increasing numbers that a portfolio career is not only possible, it is preferable.
 Portfolio careers help you earn more from clients globally, give you more flexibility and autonomy and reduce income risk through diversification.

-The death of the linear career
+The end of the linear career

 The cold hard truth is that having one permanent role with no other sources of income is becoming incredibly risky for professionals and their families.
 No jobs are safe any more, and if you lose your job it may take a few months with no income before you land the next one.
 Even worse, you might find that your skillset has become obsolete.

 When a company hires you, they do so because you provide a service that they need for at least 40 hours per week, for which you are well qualified.
-You’re a resource, and as soon as the workload drops or requires a different skillset (or technology) you’re no longer needed, and you will be discarded.
+You’re a resource, and as soon as the workload drops, is outsourced or requires a different skillset (or technology) you’re no longer needed, and you will be discarded.
 For older generations, this is seen as unethical, especially if you’ve given years of loyal service to that organisation.
 In reality this way of working created a lot of underemployed generalists, developing their skills at a slow pace and holding up progress.
 Paying you a high salary 365 days a year only makes sense if you are doing world class, necessary work – for which you are the perfect fit – every single day.
 Given rapid changes in company strategy, priorities and technologies used, this old approach is making less and less sense.

 The OECD forecasts that by 2030 half of all professionals will have portfolio careers.
 What does this mean for how you manage your career?
 Put simply, you own it, from start to finish.
 You – not your employer – need to develop your: